 Those of us who choose to study medicine are privileged folk.

-We are privileged because we have the ability to study hard and apply ourselves to a chosen field, often to serve others.
+We are privileged because we can study hard and apply ourselves to a chosen field, often to serve others.

 Even as a child, I was sensitive to the idea of human suffering.
-Though I grew up with access to the best health care, my parents, educators who got their start working in the inner city, made sure I was aware of the discrepancies that existed in the world around me.
+Though I grew up with access to the best healthcare, my parents, primary school educators who got their start working in the inner city, made sure I was aware of the discrepancies that existed in the world around me.